 One moment you’re reading a book.
 The next, you’re watching a car enter the driveway.
 Our eyes continually adjust in order to maintain clear focus at various distances.
 This ability to adjust vision between near and far targets is referred to as accommodation.
-Unfortunately, as we get older, our lenses become less flexible, and have to exert more effort in order to focus on near objects.
+Unfortunately, as we get older, our lenses become less flexible and have to exert more effort in order to focus on near objects.

 It’s challenging living a life with imperfect vision.
-Fortunately, patients today have better option than wearing glasses, contacts, or bifocals.
+Fortunately, patients today have better options than wearing glasses, contacts, or bifocals.
 Enjoy a broader range of vision once again and see a crystal clear world with accommodating intraocular lenses.

 What is Accommodating Intraocular Lens?